-Chaga mushroom, also referred to as birch mushroom and chaga conk, is a dark brown and black fungus that grows most often on birch trees.
-Several compounds found in chaga may result in its beneficial effects, including anti-oxidant polyphenols, as well as betulin and betulinic acid, which are associated with anti-cancer effects.
+Chaga mushrooms, also referred to as birch mushrooms and chaga conk, is a dark brown and black fungus that grows most often on birch trees.
+Several compounds found in chaga mushrooms may result in its beneficial effects, including anti-oxidant polyphenols, as well as betulin and betulinic acid, which are associated with anti-cancer effects.
 (6)

 2. Cordyceps (Ophiocordyceps sinensis)

 Though not technically a mushroom, cordyceps is a rare caterpillar fungus that grows only in high-altitude regions of Sikkim, a state in northeast India.
 (14)(18) The bioactive components in cordyceps include polysaccharides, cordycepin, and cordycepic acid.
 An eight-week study in healthy Korean individuals found that supplementation with cordyceps extract was associated with increased activity of natural killer immune cells (NK-cells).
 This change was accompanied by improved immune regulation compared to controls.
 (12)

 Hericium erinaceus is commonly known as lion’s mane mushroom due to its white, fur-like appearance.
 Animal models have demonstrated that lion’s mane may promote beneficial gut microbiota growth and be associated with reduced colon tissue damage in cases of inflammatory bowel disease (IBD).
 The researchers suggest that lion’s mane may help regulate the immune system and improve the health of individuals with IBD, however, clinical trials are needed to confirm this in humans.
 (2)